Q. What types of water can be bottled?

 Q. Are there any Irish natural mineral waters?

 Yes.
-There are four Irish natural mineral waters.
+There are two recognised Irish natural mineral waters.
 To be recognised as a natural mineral water, the water and source must be assessed.
-In Ireland , the responsible authority for assessing and declaring a water to be a natural mineral water is the National Standards Authority of Ireland (NSAI).
-To date the NSAI has declared only four waters as natural mineral waters.
-These are:
+In Ireland, the responsible authority for assessing and declaring a water to be a natural mineral water is the National Standards Authority of Ireland (NSAI).

 ||Place of Exploitation